Rational O(2)-Equivariant Spectra: Introduction

 \section{Introduction}

 Equivariant cohomology theories are a fundamental tool for studying spaces with a $G$--action.
 To study these cohomology theories, it is helpful to understand the $G$--spectra that represent them.
 The homotopy category of $G$--spectra is particularly complicated.
-It contains all the information of the stable homotopy category, as well as equivariant information such as the Burnside ring of $G$, the real representation ring of $G$ and the group cohomology of $G$.
-A standard and fruitful method to make this category easier to study is to rationalise.
-Since the rational stable homotopy category is equivalent to the category of graded rational vector spaces, we have removed this source of complexity.
+It contains all the information of the stable homotopy category, as well as equivariant information such as the Burnside ring of $G$ and the group cohomology of $G$.
+A standard and fruitful method to make this category easier to study is to work rationally.
+Since the rational stable homotopy category is equivalent to the category of graded rational vector spaces, we have removed most of the topological complexity.
 However, much of the interesting behaviour that comes from the group is preserved and made tractable.

+The category of rational $G$--spectra has been classified (via Quillen equivalences) in terms of a simple algebraic category for a number of groups.
+The case of finite groups has been covered by the author \cite{barnesfinite} and Kedziorek \cite{kedziorekexceptional}.
+The circle group $\torus=SO(2)$ has recently been completed by the author, Greenlees, Kedziorek and Shipley in \cite{BGKS}.
+The case of a torus group is considered in Greenlees and Shipley \cite{tnqcore}.

-Thus we want to understand the rational $G$--equivariant stable homotopy category.
-By understand, we mean that we have an abelian category $\acal(G)$, equipped with a model structure and a Quillen equivalence between the model category of $\acal(G)$ and the model category of rational $G$--spectra.
-A Quillen equivalence gives us an equivalence of homotopy categories and also tell us that all further homotopical structures, such as homotopy limits or Toda brackets are preserved by this equivalence.
-The algebraic model should be explicit and manageable so that constructing objects or maps is straightforward.
-Furthermore the Quillen equivalences provide us with an Adams spectral sequence relating maps in the homotopy category of $\acal(G)$ to maps in the homotopy category of rational spectra.
+In this paper we focus on the group $O(2)$, which is the simplest non-commutative non-finite compact Lie group.
+The paper \cite{greo2} gives an abelian model $\acal(O(2))$ for the homotopy category of rational $O(2)$--spectra.
+By considering objects with a differential in $\acal(O(2))$ we can construct a model category $d \acal(O(2))$ and a Quillen equivalence between $d \acal(O(2))$ and the model category of rational $O(2)$--spectra.
+We call $d \acal(O(2))$ the \textbf{algebraic model for rational $O(2)$--spectra}.
+This Quillen equivalence gives us a triangulated equivalence of the homotopy categories and also tells us that all further homotopical structures (such as homotopy limits or Toda brackets) are preserved by this equivalence.